margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Good Going On Today ##
-I wake up and make the bed
+i wake up and make the bed.
-<br> I make sure that I am fed
+<br> i make sure that I am fed
 <br> I put on my boots and walk out the door
 <br> I am ready to see what this day has in store